 I recently received a copy of سفره اطعمه Sofreh At'ameh, a delightful cookbook written in 1881 by Mirza Ali Akbar Khan Kashani, the royal head chef to the court of ناصرالدین شاه قاجار Naser al-Din Shah Qajar (1831-1896), the fourth king of the Qajar dynasty.
 The French Dr. Joseph Desire Tholozan was the chief physician to the king for more than 30 years.
-He asked the آشپزباشی ashpazbashi (chef) of the royal court to put together a guide detailing the king's diet, eating habits, and his typical daily menu, in an effort to be able to serve him better.
-Sofreh At'ameh is filled with bits and pieces of information that gives one a glimpse into the past.
-This book is a compilation of recipes, ingredients, and virtually everything that was served in the royal palace for breakfast, lunch and dinner including sharbats (sweet drinks), khoresh (stew), ash (soup), polow (rice), moraba (jam), and torshi (pickles).
+He asked the آشپزباشی ashpazbashi (chef) of the royal court to put together a guide detailing the king's diet, eating habits, and his typical daily menu, to be able to serve him better.
+Sofreh At'ameh is filled with bits and pieces of information that give one a glimpse into the past.
+This book is a compilation of recipes, ingredients, and virtually everything that was served in the royal palace for breakfast, lunch and dinner including sharbat (sweet drinks), khoresh (stew), ash (soup), polow (rice), moraba (jam), and torshi (pickles).

 Naser al-Din Shah Qajar

 There are many timeless recipes in this book that I think most Iranians know by heart as well as new recipes that are definitely worth trying.
 There are also a few dishes that I had forgotten about and reading this book helped refresh my memory.
 One of those recipes was خاگینه khagineh.
-I remember Maman serving a delicious fluffy sweet omelette that could also be eaten as a dessert.
+I remember Maman serving a delicious fluffy sweet omelet that could also be eaten as a dessert.
 Back then I never thought to ask her how she made it and the recipe never made it into my handwritten recipe journal.
 Yet, when I saw it in the book I knew I had to make it.
-However, like many old cookbooks most of the recipes in this book lack exact measurements.
+However, like many old cookbooks, most of the recipes in this book lack exact measurements.
 Therefore, the following is my adaptation of its khagineh recipe.

 Khagineh - Sweet Omelette